Appendix F: Maryland Higher Education Commission

-- Attained at least a cumulative GPA of 2.00 on a 4.00 scale or its equivalent at the sending institution.
+- Attained a cumulative GPA of at least 2.00 on a 4.00 scale or its equivalent at the sending institution.

 - Subject to Subsection B of this regulation, a student attending a public institution who did not satisfy the admission criteria of a receiving public institution as a high school senior, but who has earned sufficient credits at a public institution to be classified by the receiving public institution as a sophomore, shall meet the stated admission criteria developed and published by the receiving public institution for transfer.

 - If the number of students seeking admission exceeds the number that can be accommodated at a receiving public institution, admission decisions shall be: